 We hold our Sunday morning services at our new church building located on the corner of 51st and Sansom (123 S. 51st Street).

 We are easily accessible by public transportation.
 For the best SEPTA routes, click here.
 If you prefer to drive, you can find detailed directions here.
 Street parking is generally available on the surrounding blocks.

 Vineyard Community Church - West Philly seeks to make our great city even better by joining in Jesus' ongoing work in our world, so that all people may have spiritually-connected, purpose-filled, and satisfying lives.

 To access Mosaic's online giving page, please click here .

 Everything Mosaic does is made possible through the generosity of its members, attendees, and friends.
 In fact, Mosaic receives 99% of its annual budget from offerings and donations from people in or connected to the church.
 These contributions fund all our activities and expenses, ranging from the utility bills to church ministries and community outreach.
 Without the generosity of our members, attendees, and friends, it would be impossible for us to carry out our vision of “making our great city even better.”

 Every Sunday we receive an offering after the sermon.
 Simply fill out the information on the envelope found in your bulletin and drop it in the basket as it is passed.

 To give online, click here.
 Click the link to our online giving portal and create an account.
 If you wish to make a donation, you can provide your credit card or check information and select the frequency of your gift.
-VCC currently accepts Visa, Mastercard, Discover, and ACH “E-Check” donations.
-While all these are great ways to give to VCC, e-checks are the preferred way of using online-giving.
+Mosaic currently accepts Visa, Mastercard, Discover, and ACH “E-Check” donations.
+To schedule a re-occurring gift, click here.
+While all these are great ways to give to Mosaic, e-checks are the preferred way of using online-giving.

-Most banks allow you to automatically cut and mail a check to the VCC office through the bill pay function.
+Most banks allow you to automatically cut and mail a check to the Mosaic office through the bill pay function.